-Create meaningful work without abandoning your nervous system.
+Create meaningful work on YouTube without abandoning your nervous system.

-Trauma-informed coaching for sensitive creators who feel called to share their voice.
+Coaching for sensitive creators who feel called to share their voice on YouTube.

 5–7 minute practice

-Does creating meaningful work feel harder than it should?
+Does creating meaningful work on YouTube feel harder than it should?

 Does this feel familiar?

-When it’s time to share your work, fear of being seen becomes overwhelming.
+When it’s time to record or post, fear of being seen becomes overwhelming.

 Your inner critic tells you you're not ready, not qualified, or not good enough.
 You worry about criticism, judgment, or making a mistake.

-Part of you wants to contribute something meaningful to the world, while another part of you wants to stay small and invisible.
+Part of you wants to contribute something meaningful, while another part of you wants to stay small and invisible.

 You sometimes wonder: “Who am I to share anything?”